mancellin/PolygonArea.jl/README.md

 Features:
 * Pure Julia with no dependancies.
+* Generic types (coordinates can be floats, rational numbers or anything else).
 * Non-convex polygons are supported (as union of convex polygons).
 * Plot the polygons with Plots.jl.